 Who doesn’t love stickers?
 Peeling stickers from a sticker book or doing a craft activity with them is great pincer grasp practice.

-We use sticker books 📖 for our quiet bag at church too.
-Lots of great things you 🍁 can do with them.
+We use sticker books for our quiet bag at church, too.
+Lots of great things you can do with them.

-Lacing cards
+Lacing Shoes

-With older children, playing card games like U.N.O. is another excellent age-appropriate activity ✌️ to practice the pincer grasp.
+With older children, playing card games like U.N.O. is another excellent age-appropriate activity

 Tweezing